bellomarini/Gaia2020/README.md

 GAIA.encode

-We take as input a list schema mappings, all from S to T and do the following:
+We take as input a list of semicolon-separated schema mappings, all from S to T and do the following:

 1)
 schema mapping 1 --> canonical mapping 1 --> set 1 of repaired canonical mappings